You can’t fight progress?

 - Jupiter Country Club at three times the current density

 - I-95 Interchange at Indiantown Road and Jupiter Farms Road

 - Middle/High School at Reynolds Ranch (50 Buses twice per day, on JF Road)

 - Publix Shopping Development would be 150 Acres (3x the current size)

 - The Loxahatchee River would not have been designated “Wild and Scenic”

 Are we done?
 No. As Jupiter Farms is a part of unincorporated Palm Beach County, we are a moving target.
 Preserved lands are only preserved as long as someone says they are preserved.
-It takes constant diligence to stay on top of proposed projects and to fend off the eye of a county that seeks to always increase its tax base.
+It takes constant diligence for us to stay on top of proposed projects and to fend off the eye of a county that always seeks to increase its tax base.

 This is why JFR does what it does.

 Without people volunteering their time, attending meetings, and fighting for Jupiter Farms and our rural agricultural designation, we would have lost our rural character a long time ago.